deepaksood619/deepaksood619.github.io/docs/decentralized-applications/coins-tokens-chains/coin-token-intro.md

 Security token holders do not have any ownership rights to the entity which issued the tokens.
 Instead, they might have some other rights attached to it.
 The tokens are sold through a public offering called a security token offering (STO).
 Just like traditional securities, security tokens are regulated by bodies such as the U.S. Securities and Exchange Commission (SEC).

-According to the SEC, to determine if a token falls under the security token category, one can perform the “Howey Test,” which consists of a series of questions:
+According to the SEC, to determine if a token falls under the security token category, one can perform the "Howey Test," which consists of a series of questions:

 - Did you invest money?
 - Do you expect profit?
 - Did you invest in a common enterprise?
 - Are profits dependent on a third party’s effort?

-If you answer “yes” to all of these questions, that means you’re dealing with a security token.
+If you answer "yes" to all of these questions, that means you’re dealing with a security token.

 ### Equity tokens